• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • disadvantages:

-• radiation and contrast dye exposure
+• exposure to radiation and contrast media

 • limited diagnostic value for diagnosing cortical vein thrombosis